Types of Mattresses: Which Mattress Type Is Right For You? (2024)

 What’s the best type of mattress for back problems?

-Douglas contours around your body to help relieve pressure points in the shoulders, upper back, and lower back.
-This balanced support keeps your spine aligned in any sleeping position.
-Douglas also provides superior motion isolation, excellent edge support, a 365-night sleep trial, and a 20-year warranty.
+Octave provides consistent ergonomic support throughout the night, keeping your spine aligned in any sleeping position.
+Octave also provides excellent motion isolation and edge support, a 365-night sleep trial, and a 15-year warranty.

 READ MORE: What’s the best sleeping position for lower back pain?